ghost-pokemon/Rdmfullreboot/README.md

 4. select auto start

-5. Edit The Path in `startup-vmwarehostd-fix.cmd`
+5. From The Windows Folder Edit The Path in `startup-vmwarehostd-fix.cmd`

 6. shift right click on the `startup-vmwarehostd-fix.cmd` and select run as a different user.
 Use an account with administrator rights and password.